Manarom/BandPyrometry.jl/docs/src/index.md

 ## General description

 ```@raw html
-<p>Detailed description of the underlying mathematics is available at:<a href="assets/supplementary_v_0_2_0.pdf">Download PDF</a>.</p
+<p>Detailed description of the underlying mathematics is available at:<a href="assets/supplementary_v_0_0_1.pdf">Download PDF</a>.</p
 ```

-- Planck.jl module contains functions to evaluate:
+- Planck.jl module contains several functions to evaluate:
-    - Blackbody spectral intensity
+    - Blackbody spectral intensity (Planck function)
-    - Blackbody intensity first and second derivatives with respect to wavelength and temperature
+    - The first and the second derivatives of Planck function with respect to the wavelength and temperature
-    - Blackbody integral intensity over the wavelength band
+    - Planck function fast integration over the specified wavelength region

-- BandPyrometry.jl module
+- BandPyrometry.jl module provides:
     - EmPoint type formulates the least-square problem to optimize the temperature of blackbody
     - BandPyrometryPoint type formulates the least-square problem to optimize the temperature and spectral emissivity approximation to the real surface (with emissivity dependent on wavelength) formulates the least-square problem to optimize the temperature of blackbody
     - Methods to solve the least-square optimization problem using zero,first and second order methods using optimizers provided by Optim.jl package

-- JDXreader.jl module
+- JDXreader.jl module provides:
-    - Small module to read files in spectroscopic format (JCAMP-DX=4.24 version)
+    - Function to read files in spectroscopic format (JCAMP-DX=4.24 version)

 - Pyrometers.jl module
     - Brings Pyrometer type (partial radiation pyrometer)